CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 # Overview

-This tutorial covers the basic steps on deploying a `Flask` app onto a public server using `uWSGI` and `nginx`.
+This tutorial covers the basic steps of deploying a Python application onto a public server using `uWSGI` and `nginx`.
+We will be using a sample project, a Flask REST API, for demonstration, however, the deployment process should remain similar for any other Python applications.

-In this tutorial, we will not cover how to set up a server on any hosting platforms, however, if you are looking for such a tutorial, you may take a look at this one: [DigitalOcean Tutorial](DigitalOcean%20Tutorial.md), in which you will learn the basics on setting up a server from the beginning on a cloud hosting platform called DigitalOcean.
-The procedure should be similar for setting up server on other platforms as well, such as AWS (Amazon Web Service).
+In this tutorial, we will not cover how to set up a server on any hosting platforms, however, if you are looking for such a tutorial, you may take a look at this one: [DigitalOcean Tutorial](DigitalOcean%20Tutorial.md), in which you will learn the basics on setting up a server from the beginning on a cloud hosting platform called `DigitalOcean`.
+The procedure should be similar for setting up server on other platforms as well, such as `AWS` (Amazon Web Service).

+# Quick links
 In this tutorial, we will assume you have a server set up already, and we will introduce the deployment process in the following order:

 - [Connecting to the server using `SSH`](DigitalOcean%20Tutorial.md#connecting-to-our-server).